Majesco: Controversies and lawsuits

 Majesco was accused by former employees of Taldren, Inc. of forcing the company to shut down in an attempt to gain ownership of the Black9 IP.
 They alleged the company delayed payment of milestones and used "programmer assistance" to try and gain control of the source code.

 To promote the release of Advent Rising, a million dollars was offered in a contest via Xbox Live for the first player to find a set of hidden symbols spread throughout the levels of the game.
 On August 15, 2005, the contest was cancelled, due to concerns that there was "no technically feasible solution that would allow the contest to continue in a fair and secure manner".
 Majesco offered, as compensation to those players, the choice of two free games (BloodRayne 2, Guilty Gear X2 #Reload, Psychonauts, Raze's Hell, and/or Phantom Dust) and an apology on its home page.

 A class action lawsuit was brought against the company by shareholders in 2005, they alleged the company had sent product to retailers knowing it would be returned in an attempt to boost revenue projections and raise the stock price.
 In 2006, a second lawsuit was filed by Trinad Capital Master Fund who accused the company of mismanagement.
 The lawsuit was settled in 2007.

 In 2011, Majesco was among a list of defendants who were sued over alleged patent violations relating to the use of motion controls in video games for the Nintendo Wii.
-In 2018, the Federal Circuit court ruled in favour of Majesco and other defendants in the case.
+In 2018, the Federal Circuit court ruled in favor of Majesco and other defendants in the case.